D. J. Caruso: Career

 He directed the YA novel adaptation I Am Number Four in 2011, which film grossed $161 million worldwide, but failed to build enough interest for an intended sequel.
 Two years later, he fulfilled a long-time passion project with the coming-of-age film Standing Up, the director's first family film.
 It is based on Brock Cole's novel, The Goats.
 The film stars Chandler Canterbury and Annalise Basso as two geeky children who embark on a journey of discovery and self-discovery after they are stripped naked and left stranded together on an island as part of a summer camp prank.
 Caruso began adapting the novel in the early nineties with then-partner Ken Aguado, who produced the film.
 Standing Up was produced for a small budget of $3 million and was released on August 16, 2013.

 In August 2013, Caruso planned to direct the film adaptation of the comic Preacher.
 Caruso was also working on a film titled Selling Time, a supernatural thriller potentially starring Will Smith, about a man who is given the unique opportunity to relive the worst day of his life, in exchange for seven years off his own life expectancy.
 Both projects have since fallen through, with the former property being adapted into a hit television series aired on AMC.

 He was a guest judge on the Fox reality television show On the Lot for the episode of May 28 and 29 in 2007.
 Caruso directed his first music video in 2007 for the song "Don't Make Me Wait" by This World Fair.
 In 2009, he directed the music video for Airborne Toxic Event's song "Sometime Around Midnight".

 On April 2, 2015, Caruso was hired to direct the third installment in the G.I.
 Joe film series, with Aaron Berg writing the screenplay.
 October 2015, actor and producer Vin Diesel had Caruso sign on as the director of XXX: Return of Xander Cage.
 The film debuted at number one and made $347 million worldwide.

 Caruso directed the film Redeeming Love, based on Francine Rivers' 1991 novel of the same name, after "he fell in love with the characters and the story when his wife introduced him to the novel".
 The film was set for a spring 2021 release, but was rescheduled to early 2022.

 In 2024, Caruso directed the film Mary for Netflix, which follows the life of Mary, mother of Jesus.
 The film faced backlash over the decision to cast Israeli actors over Palestinian actors; Caruso has stated that, "It was important to us that Mary, along with most of our primary cast, be selected from Israel to ensure authenticity."
+That same year, he directed the documentary miniseries Bronx Zoo '90: Crime, Chaos and Baseball.